 The Plan encourages members to resolve individual inquiries and concerns or problems at the point of service.
-In the event members grievances, complaints or inquiries have not been settled at the informal level and members are dissatisfied, they may file a formal grievance.
+In the event a member's grievances, complaints, or inquiries have not been settled at the informal level and the member is dissatisfied, they may file a formal grievance.
 Providers are required to respond in writing to any formal grievance made regarding the provider, provider's staff, provider's facility or office, or the services provided within ten (10) days of the receipt of the grievance.